Find Affordable College Courses

 100 Yearly Graduations

 The 9th most popular school in the country for allied health majors who are seeking their master's degree is Barry University.
 Each year, around 7,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $31,200 per year, while in-state graduate students, on average, pay $17,820 per year.
-During the 2020-2021 academic year, 100 people received their master's degree in allied health from Barry University.
-Of these students, 83% were women and 39% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $32,800 per year, while in-state graduate students, on average, pay $17,820 per year.
+During the most recent year for which we have data, 100 people received their master's degree in allied health from Barry University.
+Of these students, 79% were women and 39% were members of underrepresented racial-ethnic groups.
+Barry University allied health graduates who receive their master's degree go on to jobs earning a median salary of $111,759.

 #9